raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 ### Armor

-Any damage which penetrates the defender's Parry is further reduced by the Armor Points of any natural protection (such as scales or a shell) or worn armourarmor they possess.
+Any damage which penetrates the defender's Parry is further reduced by the Armor Points of any natural protection (such as scales or a shell) or worn armor they possess.
 If the defender has both, then the two stack together to reduce damage.

-Due to its mass and restriction to movement, the highest Armor Point value of armourarmor worn by a character acts as a penalty to their Initiative roll.
+Due to its mass and restriction to movement, the highest Armor Point value of armor worn by a character acts as a penalty to their Initiative roll.

 ### Parrying a Missed Attack